 Here's a picture of my original pancakes.
 (My photography has improved a bit since then!)
 If you'd like to learn how to make the pumpkin shapes, Check out my tutorial.

-If you like these pancakes, maybe you’ll like these ideas, too.
-Images below are linked.
+If you like these pancakes, maybe you'll like these ideas, too.
+The images below are linked to posts, so click on them to pay a visit.